 We all deserve love and connection.
-Loneliness can eat us up inside and leave us feeling rejected from society in general.
+Loneliness can eat us up inside and leave us feeling rejected by society in general.
 We may associate loneliness with old age, but it occurs at all ages and stages of life.

-Our self-esteem can lay in tatters when we feel lonely.
+Our self-esteem can lie in tatters when we feel lonely.
 This in itself can make it difficult to reverse the cycle.
 Please believe there are plenty of people out there who would love to connect with you.
 You bring your own unique value to the world.

 1. Voluntary work

 When we help others, we also help ourselves.
 Voluntary work has been proven to alleviate our own low mood and sense of loneliness.

 - We have a sense of purpose.

 - We are needed and valuable.

 Not all friends are made equal.
 Do your friends energize you and make you feel seen?
 Do your friends listen to you and support you?
 Do they remember important events?
 Do they initiate contact with you?